semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ### Project secrets {#project-secrets}

-In **Secrets** page you can create project-level [secrets](./secrets.md).
-These are only accessible for this project and not globally to all the organization.
+In **Secrets** page, you can create project-level [secrets](./secrets.md).
+These are only accessible for this project and not globally to all the organizations.

 To learn how to create project secrets, see the [secrets documentation page](./secrets#create-project-secrets).